pashkinzon/noo.api3/readme.md

 ## To refactor

-- [ ] Inject repositories directly and not use them via unit of work
+- [ ] Inject repositories directly and not use them via unit of work or as extension bullshit
+- [ ] Add an alias for `AddFilter` in criteria to use linq expressions
 - [ ] Move `Core` to a separate project

 ## Important to implement